Portuguese in France: A community growing against all odds (1916–1957)

 Numbering about 22,000 after the WWI, the Portuguese became a relevant immigrant community in France.
 As the country was struggling with reconstruction efforts after the conflict, the French authorities aimed to maintain the presence of Portuguese individuals in France.
-Despite France's requests in 1918 and 1919 to reach an agreement with the Portuguese government, no resolution was achieved.

-However, as France successfully established agreements with other nations such as Poland, Belgium, Italy, and Czechoslovakia, the inability to reach an agreement with Portugal had limited effects.
+Despite France's requests in 1918 and 1919 to reach an agreement with the Portuguese government, no resolution was achieved.However, as France successfully established agreements with other nations such as Belgium, Czechoslovakia, Italy and Poland the inability to reach an agreement with Portugal had limited effects.
 Additionally, the absence of an agreement did not hinder Portuguese workers from immigrating to France through illegal means.
 Consequently, the Portuguese community reemerged in the 1931 census with a population of 49,000, predominantly male, and primarily employed in the industrial sector.

 The 1930s economic crisis had severe consequences for Portuguese migrants, with French governments implementing laws and measures to prevent the arrival of new immigrants and to exclude foreign workers deemed undesirable.
 Many Portuguese were deported once they became jobless.
 Philippe Rygiel's research on Cher reveals that Portuguese were the most heavily impacted by expulsions and non-renewal of worker's identity cards.

 As newcomers with limited French language proficiency, insufficient social capital, and with their state of origin refusing to sign any agreement with France, the Portuguese were the primary targets of a strict administration, claiming to defend national workers.
 Throughout the 1930s, the Portuguese population decreased considerably due to naturalizations, voluntary returns, expulsions, and deaths.
 By 1936, only 28,290 Portuguese remained in France.

-In 1945, France hosted only a small number of Portuguese residents.
+In 1945, after WWII France hosted only a small number of Portuguese residents.
 Despite the French government's request to enforce the 1940 labor agreement, the Lisbon authorities declined, citing the need to retain their labor force.
 Agricultural landowners with substantial influence opposed the emigration of their people.
 Additionally, the Portuguese dictatorship was concerned about the return of its workers with liberal or even communist ideas, according to the French ambassador to Portugal.
 Hence, the Portuguese authorities refused to cooperate with the National Immigration Office and even banned emigration to France in 1955.

-During the late 1940s and early 1950s, illegal departures to France were scarce, with only a few hundred per year.
+During the late 1940s and early 1950s illegal departures to France were scarce, with only a few hundred per year.
 Typically, those who left for France had relatives who had already migrated before the war or who had voluntarily or involuntarily left France and returned.
 For instance, António P. was detained in 1953 at the Franco-Spanish border while entering France illegally.
 Born near Longwy in 1928, his parents had returned to Portugal in 1939–1940, and one of his brothers had served in Indochina.